5 Safe and Healthy Exercises for Pregnant Women

 4. Pilates during pregnancy:

-Pilates during pregnancy is a mild training programme that emphasises core strength, flexibility, and body alignment.
-It aids in pelvic floor muscle strengthening, which can help in labour and postpartum rehabilitation.
+Pilates during pregnancy is a mild training programmed that emphasizes core strength, flexibility, and body alignment.
+It aids in pelvic floor muscle strengthening, which can help in labor and postpartum rehabilitation.
 Pilates routines during pregnancy are typically adapted to use of accessories like stability balls or resistance bands may be necessary to adapt to the changing physique during pregnancy.
 A professional instructor's pregnancy Pilates lessons can guarantee correct form and technique.

 5. Modified Strength Training: